sjpatel7/DL4H_Final_Project/README.md

 ## File Contents
 This folder contains the source code which we used for our Final Project.
-This code is found in the following to notebook files
+This code is found in the following two notebook files
 - Make_Dataset_Folders.ipynb: For creating the directory structure and image folders needed for the Main.ipynb notebook

 - Main.ipynb: For testing and evaluating various AlexNet, ResNet-18, ResNet-50, and DenseNet-121 models on the train, validation, and test folders.